Schleifner/github-coredump/README.md

 # Schleifner/github-coredump

-Unpload coredump from ubuntu and unload build_dir optionally
+Upload coredump from ubuntu and unload build_dir optionally

 ## Limit

-Only support ubuntu, and both enabled apport service.
+Only support ubuntu that has apt package manager.

 ## Usage